cybertronai/gradient-checkpointing/README.md

 Following this, all calls to `tf.gradients` will use the memory saving version instead.

 ## Tests
 The test folder contains scripts for testing the correctness of the code and to profile the memory usage for various models.
-After modifying the code you can run `./test/run_all_tests.sh` to execute the tests.
+After modifying the code you can run `./run_all_tests.sh` from this folder to execute the tests.

 ![](img/resnet_test.png)